Zeiss Terra ED 42mm Binoculars

 This was, if you will, Terra incognita for us all.
 We had talked with other high-end

 optics manufacturers about doing something like this, and every one of them said they wouldn’t dilute their brand

 that way.
-The question is, can you actually manufacture a quality optic worthy of a venerable name for just $400?
+The question is, can you actually manufacture a quality optic worthy of a venerable name at this price level?

 Evidently, most companies thought not.
 Zeiss thought otherwise, and the result was the 42-mm Terra ED binoculars at 8x and 10x.

 Since then Zeiss has added gray rubber armoring, 32mm models, and 25mm pocket-sized binoculars.
 This review concentrates on the 42s.

 When talking about an inexpensive ED glass binocular, it’s logical to start with the glass.
 ED is just one of the various

 acronyms used to describe such glass, usually translated as Extra-low Dispersion.
 Not every binocular that has the letters ED

 or HD in its name is actually made with high-density/extra-low dispersion glass.
 This material is more expensive, and true to

 its name, it is heavier.
 Moreover, it’s actually only made in a few places around the world.
 Zeiss uses ED glass exclusively